The Age of Steam Lives on at Railtown 1897 State Historic Park

 If You Go

 Admission is $5 for adults, $3 for youth ages 6 to 17, and free for children 5 and under.
-Train rides are offered on weekends only and some holidays.
-Excursion train tickets cost $13 for adults and $6 for youth; children 5 and under ride for free, and train ride tickets include park admission.
+Train ride tickets cost $15 for adults and $8 for youth; children 5 and under ride for free, and train tickets include park admission.
 Reservations are not necessary, but you can check the ride schedule and order advance tickets here.
+Parking is free, and there's plenty of it.

-Consider buying a Railtown 1897 membership if you visit—the family "Telegrapher" membership costs $65 and includes not only free admission and rides for two adults and their children, as well as two addtiional adults, at Railtown 1897 all year, but free admission and train rides at the California State Railroad Museum in Sacramento, too.
+Consider buying a Railtown 1897 membership if you visit—the family "Telegrapher" membership costs $75 and includes not only free admission and rides for two adults, their children, and two addtiional adults all year, but free admission and train rides at the California State Railroad Museum in Sacramento, too.
 You also get a 10% discount in the Railtown and Railroad Museum stores, as well as a chance to get pre-sale tickets for the extremely popular Polar Express event in Sacramento during the holidays.

 Jamestown and Railtown 1897 are about a three-hour drive from Marin and the San Francisco Bay Area.
 To get there, take Highway 101 to 580 in San Rafael and cross the Richmond Bridge.
 Follow 580 through the East Bay and over the Altamont Pass, then hook up with I-5 North and Highway 120 outside of Tracy.
 Take Highway 120/108 through Oakdale to Highway 49 and Jamestown.
 Follow Highway 49 into Jamestown, and bear right onto Main Street.
 Turn right on Willow Street, then turn right on 5th Avenue and follow it to Railtown 1897.
 There's plenty of free parking at the park at either the 5th Avenue or Sierra Avenue entrance.